gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 # Cell Characterization Board V1.2
 This project is a 10-channel sequential lithium-ion cell (18650) characterization instrument designed to measure cell voltage, discharge current, internal resistance, and capacity under a controlled constant-current load of up to 5 A. The Cell data would be displayed on an LCD and stored on a MicroSD card which can be used to plot discharge curves using Excel/Matlab/Python.
 Protection features include Reverse Polarity Protection for each channel, Low voltage cut-off and hardware controlled sequential switching circuit with hardware interlock to create mutually exclusive channels.

 V1.2 serves as a validation vehicle for the custom analog front-end and discharge bus, utilizing a modular MCU architecture (Nucleo/Nano) to minimize BOM and assembly costs as well as accelerate testing.
-Planned V2 would be a integrated STM32G0B1CCT6 based revision with a SPI TFT display.
+Planned V2 would be an integrated STM32G0B1CCT6 based revision with a SPI TFT display.
 ## Key design goals
 - Programmable constant-current discharge
 - Accurate, ratiometric voltage and current measurement